The two spans of the Tacoma Narrows Bridge. Credit: Kevin Madden/Flickr CC

 Room and a view

-Like so many other things in life, it's about the journey, not the destination: After touching down on the Gig Harbor side, like most bridge hikers, we turned around and walked back, since there's no easy pathway to a park or beach.
+Like so many other things in life, it's about the journey, not the destination: After touching down on the Gig Harbor side, we turned around and walked back, since there's no easy pathway to a park or beach.

 All in all, we nabbed some great photos, an awesome calf workout, an ample dose of vitamin D and a new family tradition.
-I can’t wait to take our kids back as grade-schoolers and teens, and my kids can’t wait to spill a new adventure story to their friends.
+I can’t wait to take our kids back as they get older, and my kids can’t wait to spill a new adventure story to their friends.
 How many kids can say they’ve walked across an iconic landmark spanning two cities?
 And we’ve got the pictures to prove it.

 Tips for families